Avraam Benaroya: Later life

 Benaroya remained politically active after 1924, but as he stayed outside the principal political formations of the left, the communists and Papanastasiou's socialists, his capacity for action was increasingly restricted.
 In Thessaloniki, he had a difficult political life, especially after the Liberals' more nationalist turn by the end of the decade, and the repeated coups d'état of 1935 that destroyed the Republic and the hopes of the democratic left.
 In the 1940s he lost a son during the Greco-Italian war, he survived the Nazi concentration camps, and led a small socialist party in Greece after his return collaborating himself with Alexandros Svolos.
 He left to Israel in 1953, to Holon, where he ran a small convenience store.
+His attitude towards Zionism changed drastically during these years and he joined Mapai and became a supporter of David Ben-Gurion speaking on his behalf in political rallies for Ladino Speaking audience, and writing on its behalf on Ladino Israeli news papers.
+However his old age and lack of skills in Hebrew prevented him from pursuing a renewed political career.
 He died in 1979, aged ninety-two.